Sing-Li/Deploy.to.Cloud/README.md

-# Rocket.Chat Deployment in the Cloud and Linux Packages
+# Cloud Deployment and Linux Packages

 Rocket.Chat aims to be cloud deployable, in a performant and scalable way, across all global cloud service providers.